 Certified businesses obtain greater access to, and information about, contracting opportunities through classes, networking events, and targeted solicitations.
-They receive technical assistance to better compete for contracts and benefit from inclusion in the City's ONLINE DIRECTORY OF CERTIFIED BUSINESSES.
-The directory promotes EBE business to purchasers.
+They receive technical assistance to better compete for contracts, and benefit from inclusion in the City's Online Directory Of Certified Businesses, which promotes EBE-certified businesses to purchasers.

 To be eligible for EBE Certification, a business must be:

 - A Sole Proprietorship, General Partnership, Limited Partnership, Limited Liability Partnership, Limited Liability Company, or Corporation.
-Not for Profit organizations are not eligible for EBE certification.
+Nonprofit organizations are not eligible for EBE certification.

 - Authorized to do business in New York State.